XDeFi-tech/docs-new/staking/staking-api.md

 Staking is a process that involves holding funds in a cryptocurrency wallet to support the operations of a blockchain network.
 In return, users receive rewards for their contributions to the network.
 These rewards are also referred to as staking yields or interest.

-XDEFI offers a staking API that enables developers to engage with the staking features across multiple blockchain networks.
+Ctrl (fka XDEFI) offers a staking API that enables developers to engage with the staking features across multiple blockchain networks.
 This API is crafted for simplicity and ease of use, emphasizing a high degree of abstraction from the complexities of the underlying blockchains.

 The base URL for all API endpoints is: https://gql-router.xdefi.services/graphql